brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

 - Creating the infrastructure for stack ecsworkshop-test-todo-app              [create in progress]
   - An Addons CloudFormation Stack for your additional AWS resources           [review in progress]
   - Service discovery for your services to communicate within the VPC          [create complete]
-  - Update your environment\'s shared resources                                 [update in progress]
+  - Update your environments shared resources                                 [update in progress]
     - A security group for your load balancer allowing HTTP and HTTPS traffic  [create in progress]
   - An IAM Role for the Fargate agent to make AWS API calls on your behalf     [create complete]
   - A CloudWatch log group to hold your service logs                           [create complete]